Technikradio/Node-Api/README.md

 We think it is better if the extra stuff of the plugin is stored in a folder because it could be a huge mess if you have multiple plugins installed.

+The plugin (DLL) must implement the interface at interface.vb.